kannans89/graphql-learning/17.Caching/Caching.md

 ### Step 3: Create Component Students

-  Add a function which query for students , time form server Here we use a gql function to parse the query .
+Add a function which query for students , time from server Here we use a gql function to parse the query .

   ```javascript